 - 1 tbsp Milk

-Add the water and milk to a pan over medium high heat and whisk continuously till it thickens.
+Add the flour and milk to a pan over medium high heat and whisk continuously till it thickens.
 Scrape into a bowl and leave to cool.

-Add tangzhoug, flour, yeast, sugar, egg and milk to bowl of stand mixer and mix on medium low for 10 minutes.
+Add tangzhoug, strong bread flour, yeast, sugar, egg and milk to bowl of stand mixer and mix on medium low for 10 minutes.

 Add salt and mix in, then add butter slowly with mixer running until fully mixed in.